FabianMSFT/common-data-model-and-service/common-data-model/use.md

 ![Common Data Model with Dataverse.](media/cdm-with-cds.png)

-Data described using Common Data Model can be used with Azure services to build scalable analytical solutions as well as being a [source](/dynamics365/ai/customer-insights/connect-common-data-model-folder) of semantically rich data for applications driving actionable insights like Dynamics 365 Customer Insights. that reason over data using machine-readable semantic metadata.
+Data described using Common Data Model can be used with Azure services to build scalable analytical solutions that reason over data using machine-readable semantic metadata as well as being a [source](/dynamics365/ai/customer-insights/connect-common-data-model-folder) of semantically rich data for applications driving actionable insights like Dynamics 365 Customer Insights.
 Common Data Model is used to define entities for Dynamics 365 applications in Sales, Finance, Supply Chain and Commerce can be readily available in Azure Data Lake.